Nordix/nfqueue-loadbalancer/README.md

 nfqlb deactivate 3
 ```

-The `nfqlb` is scalable since the configuration is the same for all
+The `nfqlb` is scalable.
+Since the configuration is the same for all
 nfqlb's it does not matter which instance that receives a packet.
-Automatic detection and re-configuration when a target or
+Automatic detection and re-configuration when a target (or
-load-balancer is lost/added is *not* a part of the
+load-balancer) is lost/added is *not* a part of
 `nfqueue-loadbalancer`.
 You must do that in your own way.

 <img src="lb-tier.svg" alt="load-balancer tier" width="75%" />